-\section{INTRODUCTION}
+\section{Introduction}

 Neutrino's anomalous magnetic moment causes its spin to precess around a magnetic field \cite{Pauli:1941zz, Lee:1977tib, SHROCK1982359}.
-Coupled with the ordinary flavor evolution in vacuum, this gives rise to the phenomenon of spin-flavor precession (SFP) \cite{Fujikawa:1980yx}.
+This, coupled with the ordinary flavor evolution in vacuum, gives rise to the SFP phenomenon \cite{Fujikawa:1980yx}.
 Ordinarily, the Standard Model predicts the neutrino magnetic moment to be of the order of $10^{-20} \mu_B$ where $\mu_B$ denotes the Bohr magneton \cite{Fujikawa:1980yx, Balantekin:2013sda}.
-This is too small to be consequential in most settings.
-However, it is possible that the neutrino magnetic moment is larger than the Standard Model prediction \cite{Bell:2005kz, Babu:2020ivd}.
-Current experimental upper bound for neutrino magnetic moment is of the order of $10^{-11} \mu_B$ \cite{Zyla:2020zbs}, but somewhat stringer bounds can be provided with astrophysical arguments \cite{Raffelt:1999gv}.
+This value is too small to be consequential in most settings, but it is also possible that the neutrino magnetic moment is larger than the Standard Model prediction \cite{Bell:2005kz, Babu:2020ivd}.
+Current experimental upper bound for neutrino magnetic moment is of the order of $10^{-11} \mu_B$ \cite{Zyla:2020zbs}.
+However, somewhat stronger bounds can be provided with astrophysical arguments \cite{Raffelt:1999gv}.
 For a recent review of neutrino electromagnetic properties, see Ref. \cite{Giunti:2014ixa}.
 Here, we assume that the neutrino magnetic moment is of the order of $10^{-16} \mu_B$ or larger.

 If the magnetic field is perpendicular to the velocity of the neutrino, then spin precession causes neutrino's helicity to oscillate.
-In matter, positive and negative helicity neutrinos interact differently and SFP is modified \cite{Voloshin:1986ty, Okun:1986na, Lim:1987tk, Akhmedov:1988uk}.
-In particular, each interaction forces the neutrino back into a flavor state so that SFP is suppressed if the density is high.
+As a result, SFP is modified in matter because positive and negative helicity neutrinos interact differently \cite{Voloshin:1986ty, Okun:1986na, Lim:1987tk, Akhmedov:1988uk}.
+In particular, each interaction forces the neutrino back into a flavor state so that SFP is suppressed in high matter density.
 But, under the right conditions, the effects of the matter interactions and the vacuum oscillations can cancel each other.
-Around this cancellation region even a relatively weak magnetic field can cause significant helicity transformation.
-This is known as the SFP resonance \cite{Lim:1987tk, Akhmedov:1988uk}.
-It is analogous to the Mikheev-Smirnov-Wolfenstein (MSW) resonance which happens when neutrinos undergo ordinary flavor oscillations in a medium, and a similar cancellation leads to significant flavor transformation even for a very small mixing angle \cite{Wolfenstein:1977ue, Mikheev:1986wj, 1986PhRvL..57.1275P}.
-The phase effect that we consider here appears when the SFP resonance is partially adiabatic.
+Around this cancellation region even a relatively weak magnetic field can cause significant helicity transformation, which is known as the SFP resonance \cite{Lim:1987tk, Akhmedov:1988uk}.
+It is analogous to the MSW resonance which happens when neutrinos undergo ordinary flavor oscillations in a medium and a similar cancellation leads to significant flavor transformation even for a very small mixing angle \cite{Wolfenstein:1977ue, Mikheev:1986wj, 1986PhRvL..57.1275P}.